huaweicodelabs/AnalyticsKit/Android/Analytics_android_Java_SampleCode/readme.md

 First download the demo by cloning this repository or downloading an archived snapshot.

-In Android Studio, use the "Open an existing Android Studio project", and select the directory of "Analytics_android_Java_SampleCode".
+In Android Studio, use the `Open an existing Android Studio project`, and select the directory of `Analytics_android_Java_SampleCode`.

-You can use the "gradle build" command to build the project directly.
+You can use the `gradle build` command to build the project directly.

 You should create an app in AppGallery Connect, and obtain the file of `agconnect-services.json` and add to the project.
-You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to build.gradle.
 More to [Development Process](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-dev-process-0000001050163813).

 ## Installation